nandhra702/Project_What_Why/src/content/projects/re-start/privacy-policy.md

 ## Contact Us

-If you have questions about this privacy policy, please contact us through our GitHub repository: <https://github.com/refact0r/re-start>
+If you have questions about this privacy policy, please contact us at: <refact0r.contact@gmail.com>